nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 1. PayMeLah shows a list of persons
-1. User requests to add debt to a specific person in the list
+1. User requests to add a debt to a specific person in the list
 1. PayMeLah adds the debt to the person

     Use case ends.